Social Media Reporting

 Dash Social's Campaign Report.

-Platform reports are used when pulling data and results for a specific platform.
-Your team may be curious about how your TikTok strategy is performing, so you can use a platform report to break down every detail of that strategy and how it's working.
+Social channel reports are used when pulling data and results for a specific platform.
+Your team may be curious about how your TikTok marketing strategy is performing, so you can use a platform report to break down every detail of that strategy and how it's working.
 Bonus points if you add general platform trends to help contextualize your results.

 TikTok report showing follower growth, engagement rate, and video views